niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

  'še[cone]n'}
 ```

-The word `ašrinna[object]n`, for instance, appears only a few times in the current literary corpus, in one of the Eduba dialogues and in proverbs.
+The word `ašrinna[object]n`, for instance, appears only a few times in the current literary corpus: in one of the Eduba dialogues and in proverbs.
 In each case the word is preceded by `kid[mat]n` and this word sequence is also found in [Old Babylonian Nippur Ura 2](http://oracc.org/dcclt/Q000040), line 20.
-As a result, the lemma sequence `kid[mat]n_ašrinna[object]n` was treated as a unit, a Multiple Word Expression, and the separate word `ašrinna[object]n` was not found in `lit_words_s2`.
+As a result, the lemma sequence `kid[mat]n_ašrinna[object]n` was treated as a unit, a Multiple Word Expression, and the word `ašrinna[object]n` was found in `lit_words_s1` , but not in `lit_words_s2`.

 Our investigation so far has shown that a very considerable portion of lexical words and lexical expressions are not found in the literary corpus as represented by [epsd2/literary][].
 Chances are that a good number of them will be found in literary texts that are currently not in [epsd2/literary][] or that are not even known today.
 However, the lexical corpus is likely to increase, too, and chances that the intersection between those two vocabularies will increase significantly seem slim.
+Quite puzzling the large amount of vocabulary on the literary side that is not represented in the lexical corpus.
+We will investigate the origins of that in the next section.

 ## 3.2 Overlap in Lexical and Literary Vocabulary: Digging Deeper